Name: potato (Solanum tuberosum).

 Once shoots reach around 5cm in height, add another layer of potting mix and mulch, leaving just the tips exposed.

-Repeat until your tyre, tub or bag is full to the top.
+Repeat until your bag or tub is full to the top.

 If the soil has been well prepared or you've used a quality potting mix, very little care will be required.
 Ensure a good supply of water, but do not allow the potato to become waterlogged.